 Online TV will soon have a new home on PlayStation.
 A new service called PlayStation Vue hasn't received much attention from the media, but it could be the final piece in the puzzle for PlayStation 4.
 Like Sling TV, Vue is a cable TV-alternative that gives you many of the same channels as the mainstream providers but with no contract or excess equipment.

-The service has only launched in three US cities - New York City, Chicago, and Philadelphia - but should roll out quickly to other major metropolitan areas.
-Key differences are its ability to recommend content and store any number of shows in the cloud for a 30-day period.
+The service has launched in seven US cities - New York City, Chicago, Philadelphia, Los Angeles, San Francisco, Dallas and Miami - but should roll out quickly to other major metropolitan areas.
+The key differences between it and the competition are its ability to recommend content and store any number of shows in the cloud for a 30-day period.

 From everything we've seen so far, it's sleek, fast and powerful.
 It has a 5.7-inch OLED screen with 1920 x RGB x 1080 resolution, and can hold about 120 fps refresh rate.